Why we are engaging with Bield Housing and Care (Bield)

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- meet with Bield’s senior staff to discuss the business plan, the financial information and any risks to the organisation; and
+- meet with Bield’s senior staff to discuss progress with the business plan and any risks to the organisation; and

 - update our published engagement plan in light of any material change to our planned engagement with Bield.

 Bield must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:

 - audited financial statements and external auditor’s management letter;